 Even though the bitter cold days we have been experiencing in California is nothing like the biting cold of the polar vortex that is plaguing the Midwest, we have been answering a lot of calls from concerned customers asking about their solar panels.
-The good news is that even when it is cold outside, your solar panels are still functioning and using the sun to power your home.
+The good news is that even when it is cold outside, your solar panels in Winter are still functioning and using the sun to power your home.

 Energy from Light – Not Heat

 As soon as the frigid temperatures hit, people began to display their concern that their panels are not working.
 But, the simple science behind solar panels explains why your panels still produce energy on icy-cold days.
 A solar PV panel creates energy from the sun’s radiation, (i.e. light), not the sun’s heat.
 A solar panel is made up of a layer of silicon cells that interact with sunlight.
 When the sun’s radiation hits a silicon cell, electrons are set into motion and begin a flow of electric current.
 This means, as long as the sun is hitting a solar panel, the solar panels will generate electricity.

 Your Solar Panels In Winter May Produce More